vapor/docs/2.0/docs/getting-started/install-on-macos.md

 ## Install Vapor

+Now that you have Swift 3.1, let's install the Vapor toolbox.

 The toolbox includes all of Vapor's dependencies as well as a handy CLI tool for creating new projects.

 ### Install Homebrew